cesarlaforet/powershell-public/rdp-thru-ssh/README.md

     Install-Module -Name ps2exe -Scope CurrentUser
     ```

-2. Convert the script to an executable:
+2. Convert the script to an executable and set an icon:
     ```powershell
-    Invoke-ps2exe .\connect-ssh-rdp.ps1 -outFile .\connect-ssh-rdp.exe
+    Invoke-ps2exe .\connect-ssh-rdp.ps1 -outputFile .\connect-ssh-rdp.exe -iconFile .\icon.ico
     ```

 3. You can now run the executable file: